EdonaElshani/eCommerce/README.md

+# eCommerce
-# eCommerce project build using .NET and React & Redux
+eCommerce project build using .NET and React & Redux